Associate Lecturer at Birkbeck, University of London

 About Me

-More broadly, I am interested in moral & political philosophy, epistemology, the history of philosophy, and the philosophy of history.
+More broadly, I am interested in moral and political philosophy, epistemology, the history of philosophy, and the philosophy of history.

 In the summer of 2023, I was a visiting scholar at Yale University.
 Previously, I spent a year as an interdisciplinary scholar at the UCL History Department, funded by the UCL Research Excellence Scholarship for Cross-Disciplinary Training.
 Before that, I did my MPhil Stud in Philosophy at UCL, and my BSc in Mathematics and Philosophy with a specialisation in logic at the University of Warwick.